Beyond Mapping

 Figure 2.
 Basic Vector and Raster Data Structure Considerations.

-The differences in “what is defined” and “what is implied” determines just about everything in GIS technology except maybe the color pallet for display—data structure, storage requirements, algorithms, coding and ultimately appropriate use.
+The differences in “what is defined” and “what is implied” determine just about everything in GIS technology, except maybe the color pallet for display—data structure, storage requirements, algorithms, coding and ultimately appropriate use.
 Vector systems precisely and efficiently store traditional discrete map objects, such as underground cables and property boundaries (mapping and inventory).
 Raster systems, on the other hand, predefine continuous geographic space for rapid and enhanced processing of map layers (analysis and modeling).

 A similar expansion is used for hyper-volumes with four indices (X,Y,Z,T) identifying the “position,” except in this instance an abstract space is implied due to the differences in geographic and time units.
 Information about fuzzy-features can be coded into a compound attribute value describing any map feature, where the first few digits identify the character/condition at a location with the trailing two digits identifying the certainty of classification.